How is SI’s stock performing after recent trades?

 Silvergate Capital Corporation (NYSE: SI) Ownership Details

-The securities firm State Street Corporation holds 2.95 million shares of SI, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 9.32%, and the holding percentage of shares is valued at 5.71 million.
+The securities firm Blackrock Inc. holds 2.11 million shares of SI, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 6.67%, and the holding percentage of shares is valued at 159.13 million.

 An overview of Silvergate Capital Corporation’s technicals